VISEGRAD BLOG: Slovak coalition crisis could hand Fico a lifeline

 The Slovak governing coalition is crumbling again.
 There is a kind of sad inevitability about the news, though this time around the mudslide is more slow moving: the Freedom and Solidarity Party (SaS) has given Prime Minister Eduard Heger (OLaNO) until the end of August to dismiss his party leader Igor Matovic as finance minister.

-The four-party centre-right coalition was close to collapse a year ago over then Prime Minister Matovic’s handling of the COVID-19 pandemic; today it is teetering over Matovic’s handling of the energy and cost of living crises.
+The four-party centre-right coalition was close to collapse a year ago over then Prime Minister Matovic’s handling of the coronavirus (COVID-19) pandemic; today it is teetering over Matovic’s handling of the energy and cost of living crises.

 The common factor is the OLaNO leader’s impulsive and erratic performance as minister and his failure to consult coalition colleagues before he takes decisions.
 “Heger is a good PM but only in the times when Matovic sleeps,” says Grigorij Meseznikov, head of the Slovak Institute for Public Affairs.